elves/elvish.io/src/ref/language.md

 Strings can also be indexed by slices.

-This idea of indexing codepoints by their byte positions is stolen from Julia.
+(This idea of indexing codepoints by their byte positions is borrowed from Julia.)

 ## Map indexing